Asquera/elasticsearch-workshop-book/src/introduction/setup.md

 ## VM

 There also ways to set up an Elasticsearch either locally (e.g. Virtual Box, vagrant) or remotely at a cloud provider.
 This may require manual installation of Elasticsearch, but the principle is similar.

+Then follow [these installation steps](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) to install Elasticsearch with a Debian Package.